Substance Use

 2. Individual Therapy Sessions

 This involves meeting regularly with a therapist who will help you understand your addiction and find ways of coping when life becomes too stressful so you don’t turn back to substance abuse.
-These meetings also work as checkups for people recovering from addictions so therapists can ensure no relapses when temptation arises again.
+These meetings also work as checkups for people recovering from addictions so therapists can ensure no relapse when temptation arises again.

 3. Group Therapy Sessions